Search

 Guests can get involved in the 5 Pillars through:

-1. Grow: Conserving bio-diversity and the ecology of the area.
+1. Grow: Conserving biodiversity and the ecology of the area.
 Re-plant spekboom, a wonder plant that is endemic to the Eastern Cape, on game drives and walking safaris and observe flora rehabilitation in action.

 2. Protect: Safeguarding vulnerable species.
 Take part in a rhino conservation drive and track the endangered animals on foot.
-Join a specialist Rhino Conservation Safari (extra cost) and get hands on with DNA sampling, micro-chipping and notching rhinos.
+Join a specialist Rhino Conservation Safari (extra cost) and get hands-on with DNA sampling, micro-chipping and notching rhinos.

 3. Engage: Supporting and developing the local community.
 Visit the Mgcamabele Centre and the Ubunye pre-school located on Kwandwe, and learn more about their community projects in the Eastern Cape.